Butterflies are Free

 Route Description: Climb easy rock at the base of the broad corner aiming for the small ledge below and to the left of a small cedar with fixed webbing half-way up the cliff.
 From here make your way to the obvious crack that starts small but expands to solid hand-size (crux, hard 5.8ish easy 5.9ish).
-Once you gain the ledge at the top of the hand crack, traverse right to the obvious large ledge below a large flake on the right side of the broad corner.
+Once you gain the ledge at the top of the hand crack, traverse right to the obvious large ledge and the broad corner.
 Work up the corner (easier than it looks) till you reach the 3rd class ramp.
 Either belay from the tree to your left or build a belay on the ramp.

 Descent: Two ropes from the large cedar will get you to the ground, but please see the comments on the Upper Washbowl Cliff page regarding descent details for the cliff.